kordless/EvolveMCP/README.md

 3. **No Warranty**: This software is provided "as is" without warranty of any kind.
 The creators are not responsible for any damages or security incidents resulting from its use.

 4. **Recommended Precautions**:
-   - Run EvolveMCP in a dedicated user account with limited permissions
+   - Run Gnosis Evolve in a dedicated user account with limited permissions
    - Backup important data before using new tools
    - Consider using a virtual machine or container for additional isolation (we'll be working on making this easier soon)
    - Keep your operating system and security software up to date

-5. **For Developers**: If you're extending EvolveMCP, follow secure coding practices and avoid giving tools unnecessary system access.
+5. **For Developers**: If you're extending Gnosis Evolve, follow secure coding practices and avoid giving tools unnecessary system access.

-By installing and using EvolveMCP, you acknowledge these risks and take responsibility for the code executed on your system.
+By installing and using Gnosis Evolve, you acknowledge these risks and take responsibility for the code executed on your system.

 ## License Explanation: Sovereign v1.1

-EvolveMCP is released under the Sovereign v1.1 license, which balances open use with specific restrictions:
+Gnosis Evolve is released under the Sovereign v1.1 license, which balances open use with specific restrictions:

 ### AI and the Evolution of Licensing